-As pubs open for the first time in about 6 months, albeit just for outdoor table service and we all start to venture out after lockdown, Abbeydale Brewery have released a new session IPA to celebrate named Emergence.
+As pubs open for the first time in about six months, albeit just for outdoor table service and we all start to venture out after lockdown, Abbeydale Brewery have released a new session IPA to celebrate named Emergence.
 This flavourful yet easy going beer is a celebration on the palate and perfect to share in good company!
 It is dry hopped with Vic Secret and Galaxy for an irresistible aroma and a vibrant pop of flavour that is absolutely packed with tropical fruits.

-Little Critters Brewing Company have a couple of new beers out for April, OrangeUTan is a 7% ABV chocolate orange milk stout whilst Groundhog Daze is a 4.4% all day IPA.
+Little Critters Brewing Company have a couple of new beers out for April, OrangeUTan is a 7% ABV chocolate orange milk stout while Groundhog Daze is a 4.4% all day IPA.
 Meanwhile a new batch of Chameleon Galaxy has been brewed and canned, now available to order from them online.

-Emmanuales are back brewing and already racked into cask and keg is “The Now and Not Yet” a 5.0% Dry Hopped Pale ale with Admiral, Jester and Galaxy hops.
+Emmanuales are back brewing and already racked into cask and keg is The Now and Not Yet a 5.0% dry hopped pale ale with Admiral, Jester and Galaxy hops.

 Grizzly Grains‘ move to their new premises is underway and are working hard to set their new kit up before resuming brewing.

-Triple Point have brewed the first in what they intend to be a series of single hop variety beers, “Solo”.
+Triple Point have brewed the first in what they intend to be a series of single hop variety beers, Solo.
 This one is hopped with Cascade and is a 3.8% session strength New England IPA.
-It is described as Juicy, hazy and pale with orange, pine, and lychee notes.
+It is described as juicy, hazy and pale with orange, pine, and lychee notes.
 This is available to order in cans from their webshop.